bbauska/W3Cx-1of5-CSS.0x/README.md

 -   [XCode](https://developer.apple.com/xcode/) - Mac developers may be familiar with XCode

--   TextEdit - this is available on Macs, but be sure you&#39;re [saving as plain text](https://discussions.apple.com/thread/1058381?answerId=5014514022#5014514022), not as a \".rtf\" or \".doc\" file.
+-   TextEdit - this is available on Macs, but be sure you&#39;re [saving as plain text](https://discussions.apple.com/thread/1058381?answerId=5014514022#5014514022), not as a &ldquo;.rtf&rdquo; or &ldquo;.doc&rdquo; file.

 -   [Sublime Text](https://www.sublimetext.com/) - it is quite popular with developers, though there can be a bit of a learning curve to use its many features.

--   [BlueGriffon](http://bluegriffon.org/) - a WYSIWYG (\"What You See Is What You Get\") content editor for the World Wide Web.
+-   [BlueGriffon](http://bluegriffon.org/) - a WYSIWYG (&ldquo;What You See Is What You Get&rdquo;) content editor for the World Wide Web.
 Powered by Gecko, the rendering engine of Firefox, it&#39;s a modern and robust solution to edit Web pages in conformance to the latest Web Standards.

 -   [Atom](https://atom.io/) - another cross platform editor, created by [GitHub](https://github.com/).